Essential 6ft x 6ft Cedar Greenhouse by Gabriel Ash

 The 6ft x 6ft Cedar Greenhouses may be the smallest in the range but it is still packed full of features usually associated with larger more expensive greenhouses.

 All Greenhouses are supplied with a base cut to exact size as the greenhouse.

-*SPECIAL OFFER - AUGUST ONLY - FREE STAGING & SHELVING SUPPLIED WITH ALL GREENHOUSES*
+*SPECIAL OFFER - SEPTEMBER ONLY - FREE AUTOVENT SUPPLIED WITH ALL GREENHOUSES*

 - Western Red Cedar is a top building material that withstands adverse conditions and provides enhanced weather resistance.
 It is naturally durable, producing long lengths of timber that benefits from a true, strong and straight grain.
 Free from pitch and an being an oily wood, it is naturally rot resistant to decay by pests and fungi and is much less needy in terms of regular maintenance compared to other softwoods.

 - Untreated, Western Red Cedar weathers to a beautiful silvery grey colour, reminiscent of sun-bleached driftwood, but if you want to preserve its rich colour it will need treating from time to time.